Major incident declared as double decker bus overturns - ‘high number’ of injuries

-Somerset bus crash: Double decker overturns and leads to ‘high number’ of injuries - major incident declared
+Somerset bus crash: Double decker overturns and leads to many ‘walking wounded’ - major incident declared

-The bus was carrying staff employed at the Hinkley Point power plant when it flipped over on the A39 Quantock Road near Carrington in Somerset.
+The bus was carrying staff employed at the Hinkley Point power plant when it flipped over on the A39 Quantock Road near Carrington in Somerset - leaving

 A major incident has been declared in the UK after a double decker bus carrying passengers overturned on a busy road on Tuesday.
-The crash has resulted in a “high number” of injuries with many people left trapped inside.
+The crash has resulted in a “high number” of injuries with many people left trapped inside as emergency services attend the scene.

 The accident took place on the A39 Quantock Road near Carrington in Somerset.
 Authorities were made aware of the incident after 100 reports were issued inside five hours as a result of “treacherous conditions”.

 Around 70 staff of Hinkley Point power plant were being transported by the double decker bus when the vehicle is understood to have swerved to avoid a motorbike.
-The number of casualties has not yet been confirmed, though emergency services rescued passengers trapped insidethe vehicle.
+Authorities have confirmed that there have been no fatalaties as a result of the incident, though emergency services are treating a .

 The response to the situation has been described as “significant” as police, ambulance and fire crews have been attending the scene.
 Devon and Somerset Fire and Rescue Service has since confirmed that the bus “rolled over”.